 - 1. Employ basic and advanced elements of Advanced EMT patient assessment, in order to develop treatment plans for simulated patient encounters. - 2.
-Perform interventions within the Advanced EMT scope of practice, with regard to anatomical, physiological, and pathophysiological differences in a variety of simulated patient conditions.
+Perform interventions within the Advanced EMT scope of practice, regarding anatomical, physiological, and pathophysiological differences in a variety of simulated patient conditions.